emilioicai/react-native-unified-push/README.md

 # react-native-unified-push

 RNUnifiedPush simplifies the usage of Unified Push Server (https://aerogear.org/push/) in React Native apps.
 It enables an app to subscribe and receive Push Notifications sent from any Unified Push Server.
+At the moment only Android is supported.

 ## Getting started